giorgioangel/dsym/README.md

 # Exploiting Expert Guided Symmetry detection in Offline Reinforcement Learning

-This is the official repository of the paper "Exploiting Expert Guided Symmetry detection in Offline Reinforcement Learning" submitted to NeurIPS 2022.
+This is the official repository of the papers "Expert-Guided Symmetry Detection in Markov Decision Processes" presented at [ICAART 2022](https://www.scitepress.org/Papers/2022/107834/107834.pdf) and "Data Augmentation through Expert-guided Symmetry Detection to
+Improve Performance in Offline Reinforcement Learning" to be presented at ICAART 2023.

 ## Table of contents